-- Shall have defined the scope and boundaries of their specific ISMS in terms of the characteristics of the business, location, assets and technology, and a method for address exceptions. - The ISMS policy is defined in terms of the characteristics of the business, its organization, location, assets and terminology which includes a framework for setting objectives, takes into account business and legal or regulatory requirements, and contractual security obligations. - Risk Assessment Approach Defined: - o The risk assessment approach for the DoD, interagency and provider shall include risk assessment methodology specific to the ISMS, business information security, legal and regulatory requirements, as well as acceptance criteria for accepting risk and acceptable levels of risk.
-The risk assessment methodology selected shall ensure that risk assessments produce comparable and reproducible results. - Risk Identification: - o The assets and asset owners are identified within the scope of the ISMS. - o The threats, vulnerabilities and the impact that losses of confidentiality, integrity and availability may have on the assets have been defined. - Analyze and evaluate the risks: - The business impacts upon the organization that may result from security failures have been assessed.
-The business impact takes into account the consequences of a loss of confidentiality, integrity or availability of the assets. - o The levels of risk have been estimated. - o There is a determination whether the risks are acceptable or require treatment using the criteria established. - Identify and evaluate options for the treatment of risks: - o Actions include: - Applying appropriate controls - Accepting risks, providing that they clearly satisfy the organization's policies and criteria for accepting risks - Avoiding Risks - Transferring the associated business risks to other parties, e.g. insurers, suppliers. - Control objectives and controls for the treatment of risks are selected - O Control objectives and controls shall be selected and implemented to meet the requirements identified by the risk assessment and risk treatment process. - Management approval has been obtained for the proposed residual risks. - Management authorization to implement and operate the ISMS is obtained. - A Statement of Applicability shall be prepared that includes the following: - o The control objectives and controls currently implemented - The exclusion of any control objectives and controls and the justification for their exclusion.
+- ISMS Established - Shall have defined the scope and boundaries of their specific ISMS in terms of the characteristics of the business, location, assets and technology, and a method to address exceptions. - The ISMS policy is defined in terms of the characteristics of the business, its organization, location, assets and terminology which includes a framework for setting objectives, takes into account business and legal or regulatory requirements, and contractual security obligations. - Risk Assessment Approach Defined: - The risk assessment approach for the DoD, interagency and provider shall include risk assessment methodology specific to the ISMS, business information security, legal and regulatory requirements, as well as acceptance criteria for accepting risk and acceptable levels of risk.
+The risk assessment methodology selected shall ensure that risk assessments produce comparable and reproducible results. - Risk Identification: - o The assets and asset owners are identified within the scope of the ISMS. - The threats, vulnerabilities and the impact that losses of confidentiality, integrity and availability may have on the assets have been defined. - Analyze and evaluate the risks: - The business impacts upon the organization that may result from security failures have been assessed.
+The business impact takes into account the consequences of a loss of confidentiality, integrity or availability of the assets. - The levels of risk have been estimated. - There is a determination whether the risks are acceptable or require treatment using the criteria established.

+- Identify and evaluate options for the treatment of risks: - Actions include: - Applying appropriate controls - Accepting risks, providing they satisfy the organization's policies and criteria for accepting risks - Avoiding Risks - Transferring the associated business risks to other parties, e.g. insurers, suppliers. - Control objectives and controls for the treatment of risks are selected - O Control objectives and controls shall be selected and implemented to meet the requirements identified by the risk assessment and risk treatment process. - Management approval has been obtained for the proposed residual risks. - Management authorization to implement and operate the ISMS is obtained. - A Statement of Applicability shall be prepared that includes the following: - o The control objectives and controls currently implemented - o The exclusion of any control objectives and controls and justification for their exclusion.

 Additional guidance can be found in ISO/IEC 27001:2005, Information Technology-Security Techniques-Information Security Management Systems Requirements.

 Refer to Appendices for detailed information on NIST 800-53

-6.2.5 IT Service Continuity Management (ITSCM)
+9.2.5 IT SERVICE CONTINUITY MANAGEMENT (ITSCM)

 The purpose of the IT Service Continuity Management process is to manage the risks that could affect critical services and ensure there is a plan to recover minimum agreed business continuity-related service levels in support of an overall Continuity of Operations Plan (COOP).
+Refer to the DoD COOP policy, DoDD 3020.26, to ensure COOP aligns to the defined objectives within the policy.